UniversalDependencies/docs/_zh-dep/nummod.md

 udver: '2'
 ---

 A numeric modifier is a modifier that is a numeral word or phrase preceding the noun or noun phrase it modifies.
-Ordinal numbers such as 第一 / _dìyī_ "first" and 第二 / _dìèr_ "second" should also be treated with `nummod` because they have the same syntactic distribution as cardinal numbers.
+Ordinal numbers such as 第一 / _dìyī_ "first" and 第二 / _dìèr_ "second" should also be treated with `amod` (and tagged `ADJ`) to conform to UD guidelines.

 Numeric modifiers are always attached to the head of the noun phrase.